IBM/integrity-enforcer/docs/README_DEPLOY_ISHIELD_LOCAL.md

     Edit [`config/samples/apis_v1alpha1_integrityshield.yaml`](../integrity-shield-operator/config/samples/apis_v1alpha1_integrityshield.yaml) to specify a signer for a namespace `secure-ns`.

-    Example below shows a signer `SampleSigner` identified by email `signer@enterprise.com` is configured to sign rosources to be protected in any namespace.
+    Example below shows a signer `SampleSigner` is configured with `keyConfig` to sign rosources to be protected in any namespace.

     ```yaml
     signerConfig: